jamarier/rand-exam/README.md

   If `num_questions`<0, that means all questions with that tag.

-  The combination of {tag: 'all', num_questions: -1} dumps all questions in BANK_DIR (except ignored and with no regex, described in BANK_DIR)
+  The combination of {tag: 'all', num\_questions: -1} dumps all questions in BANK\_DIR (except ignored and with no regex, described in BANK\_DIR)
+* **seed** Seed to generate the tests.
+  * Seed used is (this parameter + edition number)
+  * Default value of seed is today date in iso format yyyymmdd
+  * If command line cli argument seed is provided, the seed is overrided.

 ### MACROS

-Macros is a string substitution with almost no syntax in a similar way to M4 macro languaje (simpler).
+Macros is a string substitution with almost no syntax in a similar way to m4 macro languaje (simpler than m4).
 Each macro has a trigger (an string), optional arguments and a content.
 The only real requirement is do not use '(' in the trigger string or ',' in the list of arguments.
 You can use any other caracter (space too) but for your sanity, follow this recomendations:

 * For triggers use only UPPERCASE and '\_'.
 * The arguments is a list of strings between parentheses with comma (',') as separation.
-Prepend with a sigil like '$' or '@' and do not use space.
+Prepend each argument with a sigil like '$' or '@' and do not use space.
 * In the content, when the macro is called, each argument is substituted by its value in the call.